 Out of all the plugins tested for this review, ESSB 4.0 also offered the most powerful set of display rules.
 ESSB gives you the most control when it comes to setting what pages your different social share buttons will display on.

 If you are in need of a less popular social network button, ESSB 4.0 has over 40 buttons to choose from, including a functioning Whatsapp button.

 The Bad Stuff

-Although ESSB 4.0 does provide a Whatsapp share button, unfortunately it displays on the desktop browser.
-We couldn’t find a way to toggle the Whatsapp button to be mobile only.
+Although ESSB 4.0 does provide a Whatsapp share button, unfortunately it only displays on the desktop browser.
+Also, we couldn’t find a way to toggle the Whatsapp button to be mobile only.
 With so much customization power at your fingertips, it’s surprising ESSB 4.0 left this detail out.